microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

     ```
 ```

 With multi-line support, you can have the language generation sub-system fully resolve a complex JSON or XML (e.g. SSML wrapped text to control bot's spoken reply).

-Here is an example of complex object (defined in template `ImageGalleryTemplate`) that your bot's code will parse out and render appropriately.
-Calling the `ImageGalleryTemplate` for template resolution will result in a json string that has a 'titleText', 'subTitle' and randomly selected images from the `CardImages` template.
+Here is an example of complex object (defined in the `ImageGalleryTemplate` template) that your bot's code will parse out and render appropriately.
+Calling the `ImageGalleryTemplate` for template resolution will result in a JSON string that has a _titleText_, _subTitle_ and randomly selected images from the `CardImages` template.

 ```markdown
     # TitleText